May 07, 2018

-The cost to install a toilet in the Florida area can range anywhere from $300 to $800+.
+The cost to install a toilet in Florida can range anywhere from $300 to $800+.

-Wondering what your specific toilet install price will be?
+Wondering what your specific toilet installation price will be?

 Well, without getting an in-home estimate, it’s almost impossible to tell.
 But we can tell you that your overall toilet installation price will depend on 2 factors: